Registration Slotting Process

 When will my registration period be available?

-Registration time slots will become known at the same time or soon after the Course Schedule is published.
+Registration time slots will become known soon after (usually a day after) the Course Schedule is published.
 It can be found on each student’s personal Registration Information Sheet (RIS).
 Students should log on to view their RIS and find out when they will be able to register.
 More information is available on the Registrar's website.

 If I drop a class, what will happen?